thoughtpolice/hs-bsdiff/README.md

 These are the awesome Haskell bindings, based on bsdiff v4.3.

-Additionally, the `src/cbits` directory contains a refactoring of bsdiff into library form that is portable, ANSI C. It removes dependencies on bzip2, meaning you can add whatever compression you want.
-It should be useful outside of these bindings (e.g. for another programming language.)
+The `src/cbits` directory contains a copy of [minibsdiff](http://github.com/thoughtpolice/minibsdiff) which is the underlying API.
+You can reuse it however you like.

 [travis-ci.org](http://travis-ci.org) results: [![Build Status](https://secure.travis-ci.org/thoughtpolice/hs-bsdiff.png?branch=master)](http://travis-ci.org/thoughtpolice/hs-bsdiff)